 Although any of the University Libraries may meet specific needs, staff and students of the Faculty of Biological Sciences are served mainly by the Biomedical and Undergraduate Libraries while those of the Faculty of Science are served mainly by the Physical Sciences and Undergraduate Libraries.

 The Biomedical Library

 This library is situated on Levels 2 and 3 of the Science Building annexe.
-It aims to serve the specialised reference and research needs of staff, graduate students and undergraduate students in the Biological Sciences.
+It aims to serve the specialized reference and